CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 ### .metadata

+This pseudo-operation must be inside kernel.
 Go to metadata (metadata ELF note) section.

 ### .newbinfmt